slavapestov/swift-evolution/proposals/9999-self-formal-type-in-class.md

 with a required initializer, and then using the type to construct a new instance of the class.

-## Proposed solution

-The proposal is to change the type of `self` to always be `Self`, which can be thought of as a special generic type parameter bound to the dynamic type of the instance.
+This also dovetails nicely with [SE-0068](0068-universal-self.md).

-This also opens the door to generalizing `Self`, for example by allowing it to appear in covariant position within parameter types:
+Finally, it opens the door to generalizing dynamic `Self`, allowing it to appear in covariant position within parameter types:

 ```swift